FB Pixel

 As an ambassador and guest lecturer of Hawaiian culture, Malia has delivered presentations for Leeward Community College, the Hawaii Yoga Institute, Outrigger Reef on the Beach, Mid Pacific Institute, Hawaiʻi Pacific University, Manoa Cottage, Honolulu Theater for Youth, numerous groups of International middle and high school students and Still & Moving Center.
 Kumu Mālia Helelā is currently researching and writing a trilogy of historic novels centered on the Kawehewehe and Kalia area.
 As a kumu hula and lomilomi practitioner, she looks to the ‘āina, the land, for grounding and inspiration.

-Waikiki Walk Story: Oahu’s geography of the Hawaiian Healing Arts.
+Oahu’s geography of the Hawaiian Healing Arts.
 Connect with the ‘āina for a walking tour along Kalia Road and Waikīkī beach.
 Offer ho’okupu and learn about healing practices of the area.
 Discover more about Waikīkī’s rich history as Mālia shares the story of Kawehewehe and the surrounding fishponds and healing springs that were filled in the 1920s.
 This thoughtful and insightful walk will challenge participants to seek traces of healing and recovery in the surrounding land and within each individual.
 An Optional Hula class is offered by Kumu Malia at the end of the walk.
-This 2 hour walk story begins and ends at the Waikiki Bandstand in Kapiolani Park.
-Best for groups of up to 30 people, able to walk up to 2 miles (tours can be tailored to shorter distances with more stops as needed).
+This 2hour activity is best for groups of up to 30 people, able to walk up to 2 miles (tours can be tailored to shorter distances with more stops as needed).

 Puana Lomilomi Experience